ItsVince123/HapticInterfaces-BIKE/README.md

 ## Introduction

-Cycling provides measurable cognitive and physical benefits for older adults, yet it remains inherently dangerous in complex traffic environments.
+Cycling provides measurable cognitive and physical benefits for older adults [3], [4], yet it remains inherently dangerous in complex traffic environments [11].
 Many older cyclists gradually lose the two traffic senses they rely on most: peripheral vision (often resulting from glaucoma) and sound localization (due to age-related hearing loss).
 This sensory decline makes elderly cyclists incredibly vulnerable to unseen lateral hazards.
-Furthermore, driving and mobility studies demonstrate that around 1 in 4 people aged 60-80 with glaucoma stop driving, often disengaging from active transportation entirely.
+Furthermore, driving and mobility studies demonstrate that around 1 in 4 people aged 60-80 with glaucoma stop driving [1], [2], often disengaging from active transportation entirely.
 The recent surge in e-bike popularity compounds this issue; their heavier weight and faster speeds have led to a massive spike in severe crashes among older populations.

 Current commercial safety solutions have notable gaps.
 Traditional bike radars provide a binary "behind-you" warning without conveying specific left/right spatial information.
-More importantly, attempting to solve this by adding another screen to the handlebars introduces a dangerous visual distraction, increasing driver perception-brake times.
+More importantly, attempting to solve this by adding another screen to the handlebars introduces a dangerous visual distraction, increasing driver perception-brake times [8], [9].
 Mirror glances cost valuable forward attention, and auditory beeps are easily lost in loud city traffic.

-Our project addresses these limitations by utilizing haptic technology.
-A short vibration on the left or right handlebar grip utilizes the tactile channel—which is almost always free while cycling—to naturally convey threat direction without visual or auditory load.
-This prototype acts as a proactive hardware solution that restores spatial awareness instantly, keeping the rider's eyes firmly on the road forward.
+Our project addresses these limitations by utilizing haptic technology [5], [10].
+A short vibration on the left or right handlebar grip utilizes the tactile channel—which is almost always free while cycling—to naturally convey threat direction without visual or auditory load [6], [7].
+To complement the rider's spatial awareness, the system also incorporates an inertial measurement unit (IMU) that provides automated brake and crash detection, engaging a rear LED to proactively alert trailing traffic.
+This prototype acts as a comprehensive, screen-free hardware solution that restores spatial awareness and communicates intent, keeping the rider's eyes firmly on the road forward.

 ---